trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 Example:

-To have Truffle search recursively downward for contracts in `./allMyStuff/someStuff/theContractFolder` at compile time:
+To have Truffle find contracts in `./allMyStuff/someStuff/theContractFolder` (recursively) at compile time:

 ```javascript
 module.exports = {